8-Week Training Program to Summit a 5,000er

 In the following we will explain this training program to you in some details, but don’t expect a bunch of scientific data.
 It is not really necessary for now.

-What is necessary is that you should be hard on yourself because you are doing it for yourself.
+What is necessary is that you are hard on yourself because you are doing it for yourself.
 Nobody will check you, and exactly because of this it will be damn hard.

 TRAINING PROGRAM FOR KAZBEK